 When in performance halls, pianos must be covered when passing through the Kresge shell.
 Three people are necessary for safe transport.
 Pianos in ACH are to be kept on stage at all times and are not permitted to be moved off stage for any reason.
 The responsibility of locking and covering the pianos falls upon the player of the instrument.

 There is a piano technician on staff.
-Any problems, such as sticking keys, broken strings etc., should be brought to his attention as soon as possible (Peter Stumpf, email@example.com).
-The pianos are tuned on a rotation basis in consideration of certain priorities.
+Any problems, such as sticking keys, broken strings etc., should be brought to his attention as soon as possible (Peter Stumpf, firstname.lastname@example.org).
+The pianos are tuned on a rotating basis in consideration of certain priorities.
 A student may request tuning for a specific piano at any time and no reasonable request for service will be refused.
 Building heat and climatic dryness in the winter is the enemy of the piano's tuning.
 When the humidity changes the tuning changes.
 If the heat can be controlled and the humidity can be kept up, the tuning will be more stable.
 Understanding this concept will help explain why tuning is so difficult to maintain in certain circumstances, especially when the air is dry in a building.

 In general, you should follow the rules below:

 - NO food or drink should be near any piano in any location.

 - No unauthorized use of the pianos will be permitted.